saurabhkm/FAQBot-Chatterbot/README.md

 # faqbot
-A FAQ chatbot using chatterbot and flask
+A chatbot using chatterbot and flask

 ## Requirements
 Since this is more than an year old now, it has following dependencies